rofra/karotz-openkarotz-websources-installer/README.md

 # karotz-openkarotz-websources-installer

 ## What is this all about ?
 This is an auto installer of OpenKarotz Web App with local sources (no need to be connected to Internet).
-Based on Openkarotz Web App version 200
+Based on latest Openkarotz Sources

 ## How does it work ?
-Automatically Installer OpenKarotz one time, based on files on a USB key
+Automatically Installer OpenKarotz Web Application from Bash Script (no USB install) from local sources.

 ## How to use ?
-1. Copy the files in image/ directory in the root of a USB key formatted in FAT32
+1. Copy the files in a place in your karotz
-1. Restart your karotz.
+1. Launch `bash install`

 ## Resources